Out of the box, the Divi theme mobile menus are not navigable using the tab key, and therefore do not meet accessibility requirements.

 Note the code above is the source; in the actual plugin I had to modify the min.js version.

-This solved the problem for me.
+This solved the problem for me on this site.
 Let me know how it works for you! – Brian

 I am a freelance web developer and consultant based in Santa Monica, CA. I’ve been designing websites using WordPress and from scratch using HTML, CSS, PHP, and JavaScript since 2010.
 I create websites and web applications for businesses, nonprofits, and other organizations.
 I have a degree in Electrical Engineering (BSEE) from California Institute of Technology and a degree in Engineering Management (MSEM) from Stanford University.